Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Related works

 Orthogonal-group equivariance is a property closely related to invariance.
-A network is $O(p)$-equivariant if it takes as input one (or a set of) arbitrary representation(s)\footnote{In our context, a representation of $O(p)$ means a vector lying in a linear space $\mathcal{L}$, given that a group homomorphism from $O(p)$ to the general linear group $\mathrm{GL}(\mathcal{L})$ on $\mathcal{L}$ exists.} of $O(p)$ (with $p$-dimensional vectors being a special case), and outputs another (or another set of) representation(s) of $O(p)$, in a way that whenever the input system undergoes the action of an $O(p)$ group element, the output also undergoes an action corresponding to the same element.
+An $O(p)$-equivariant network takes as input one or more representation(s)\footnote{In our context, a representation of $O(p)$ means a vector lying in a linear space $\mathcal{L}$, given that a group homomorphism from $O(p)$ to the general linear group $\mathrm{GL}(\mathcal{L})$ on $\mathcal{L}$ exists.} of $O(p)$ (with $p$-dimensional vectors being a special case), and outputs another (or another set of) representation(s) of $O(p)$, in a way that whenever the input system undergoes the action of an $O(p)$ group element $g$, the output also undergoes an action corresponding to $g$.
 In practice, invariant networks are usually constructed by stacking multiple equivariant layers, along with a final invariant layer.
 Regarding the intermediate orthogonal group representations they use, existing works on the design of invariant networks mainly take one of the four approaches: (i) utilizing scalar or vector representations~\citep{deng2021vector, li2024distance, satorras2021n, villar2021scalars}; (ii) utilizing hand-crafted higher-order representations~\citep{gasteiger2020directional, gasteiger2021gemnet, schutt2021equivariant}; (iii) utilizing higher-order Cartesian tensor representations~\citep{finkelshtein2022simple, ruhe2024clifford}; (iv) utilizing higher-order irreducible representations~\citep{batzner20223, bogatskiy2020lorentz, cohen2018spherical, fuchs2020se, thomas2018tensor}.